Appalachian State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 27, 2021

 - Saturday's total is 2.8 points lower than the two team's combined 58.3 points per game average.

-- This contest's total is 3.3 points more than the 52.2 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 52.2 points per game, 3.3 fewer than this contest's over/under.

-- The average total in Mountaineers games this season is 56.9, 1.4 points above Saturday's over/under of 55.5.
+- The average total in Mountaineers games this season is 56.9, 1.4 points more than Saturday's over/under of 55.5.

-- The 55.5 over/under in this game is 1.3 points higher than the 54.2 average total in Eagles games this season.
+- The 55.5 total in this game is 1.3 points higher than the 54.2 average total in Eagles games this season.

 Appalachian State Stats and Trends

-- Appalachian State is 5-1 against the spread and 6-0 overall in games when it scores more than 31.8 points.
+- When Appalachian State puts up more than 31.8 points, it is 5-1 against the spread and 6-0 overall.

 - In games that Appalachian State picks up more than 455.5 yards, the team is 5-2 against the spread and 7-0 overall.

-- The Mountaineers have turned the ball over 11 more times (19 total) than the Eagles have forced a turnover (8) this season.
+- This year, the Mountaineers have turned the ball over 19 times, 11 more than the Eagles' takeaways (8).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.